 China: Child Welfare and Capacity Building

 The Dalio family’s first philanthropic activities began in China.
-In 1995, Ray and Barbara sent their son Matt to live in China when he was 11 years old.
+In 1995, Ray and Barbara sent their son Matt to live and attend school in China when he was just 11 years old.

-While there, Matt learned a tremendous amount and likes to say that he became “a bit Chinese.”
-He also visited an orphanage in China and saw that, for very little money, he could provide life-saving help to orphans with special needs.
+While there, Matt visited an orphanage in China and saw that, for very little money, he could provide life-saving help to orphans with special needs.
 In the years following his return from China, Matt learned about philanthropy and when he was 16, he founded the China Care Foundation, which raised nearly $15 million and saved the lives of thousands of special needs orphans.
-In the process, he struggled with trying to figure out which children would live or die with such funding, because there was not enough money to save them all.
+In the process, he struggled with trying to figure out how to source adequate funding because there was not enough money to save them all.
 That struggle opened the Dalio family’s eyes to the challenges and rewards of using money to help others.